-Outsourcing is contracting out certain business functions or processes to external service providers rather than handling them in-house.
+Outsourcing is the practice of contracting out certain business functions or processes to external service providers rather than handling them in-house.
 This can include IT services, customer support, manufacturing, human resources, or accounting tasks.
-Businesses can benefit from outsourcing by utilizing the expertise of specialists, cutting down costs, improving efficiency, and concentrating on core activities while entrusting non-core functions to external partners.

-Outsourcing has become an integral part of business operations, and they find ways to outsource tasks.
-Companies benefit from reducing costs, increasing efficiency, and focusing on their core competencies, but they should know the common outsourcing mistakes and solutions to overcome and resolve common business problems.
+Companies benefit from reducing costs, increasing efficiency, and focusing on their core competencies.
+However, they should also be aware of common outsourcing mistakes and solutions to overcome and resolve common business problems.

 Risks of outsourcing